Rest API and Python API Documentation

 How to find the correct endpoint?

-As an illustration, consider the process of creating a component.
+As an illustration, consider the process of creating a Block.
 In this case, the associated endpoint can be identified as a "POST" request to "/rest/components," this information can be easily discerned by inspecting the network activity during the action.
 A concise demonstration of this approach is provided in the brief video below.

 You can use the appropriate endpoint to retrieve the IDs for these verification method types.